Henry Cabot Lodge: Civil rights

-In 1890, Lodge co-authored the Federal Elections Bill, along with Sen. George Frisbie Hoar, that guaranteed federal protection for African American voting rights.
+In 1890, Lodge co-authored the Federal Elections Bill, along with Senator George Frisbie Hoar, that guaranteed federal protection for African American voting rights.
 Although the proposed legislation was supported by President Benjamin Harrison, the bill was blocked by filibustering Democrats in the Senate.

 In 1891, he became a member of the Massachusetts Society of the Sons of the American Revolution.
 He was assigned national membership number 4,901.

 That same year, following the lynching of eleven Italian Americans in New Orleans, Lodge published an article blaming the victims and proposing new restrictions on Italian immigration.

+Lodge's support for voting rights did not extend to women.
+He was a leading opponent of women's suffrage.
+Lodge did not change his position even after the junior senator from Massachusetts, John Weeks, lost his seat in 1918 due to his opposition to equal suffrage.

 Spanish–American War

 Lodge was a strong backer of U.S. intervention in Cuba in 1898, arguing that it was the moral responsibility of the United States to do so:

 Of the sympathies of the American people, generous, liberty-loving, I have no question.
 They are with the Cubans in their struggle for freedom.
 I believe our people would welcome any action on the part of the United States to put an end to the terrible state of things existing there.
 We can stop it.
 We can stop it peacefully.
-We can stop it, in my judgment, by pursuing a proper diplomacy and offering our good offices.
+We can stop it, in my judgment, by pursuing proper diplomacy and offering our good offices.
 Let it once be understood that we mean to stop the horrible state of things in Cuba and it will be stopped.
 The great power of the United States, if it is once invoked and uplifted, is capable of greater things than that.

 Following American victory in the Spanish–American War, Lodge came to represent the imperialist faction of the Senate, those who called for the annexation of the Philippines.
 Lodge maintained that the United States needed to have a strong navy and be more involved in foreign affairs.
-However Lodge was never on good terms with John Hay, who served as Secretary of State under McKinley and Roosevelt, 1898-1905.
+However, Lodge was never on good terms with John Hay, who served as Secretary of State under McKinley and Roosevelt, 1898–1905.
 They had a bitter fight over the principle of commercial reciprocity with Newfoundland.

 In a letter to Theodore Roosevelt, Lodge wrote, "Porto Rico is not forgotten and we mean to have it".

+Alaska Boundary Dispute

+Henry Cabot Lodge was one of the politicians involved in the Alaska Boundary Dispute during 1896–1903.
+The border was not clearly labelled in southeast Alaska which started a conflict between Canada and the United States.
+Canada wanted the Alaska Panhold for its direct route from the Klondike Gold Rush to the Pacific, and its resources while the United States wanted it for its vital trading and shipping routes.
+Although Canada lost, the event is still significant as it distinguished the two countries' political interests.